RadiationX/KDiffer/README.md

     value { it.date } call { /* changes by equals */ }
     ref { it.date } call { /* changes by reference */ }
     any { it.date } call { /* any model change */ }

+    value {
+        // model value
+        old
+        new

+        it.date
+    } call {
+        // model values
+        parent.old
+        parent.new

+        // field values
+        field.old
+        field.new
+    }

     // also possible use "ref" and "any" value { it.sub } withMutableDiffer {}